nikita-surya/website/README.md

-### The code for Jeff Hale's portfolio page hosted with GitHub pages.
+### Nikita Surya's Portfolio page
-### See the finished product at https://jeffhale.net
+### See the finished product at www.nikitasurya.com

- "# website"
+This repo contains information on my projects, work experience and blog posts.